caseytsui/peer_assessment/CodeBook.md

 6. Merge y_train and activity labels by the "activity_id" variable
 7. Append the x_train object onto the y_train and activity labels

-Steps 8-11 run in the global environment
+Steps 8-11 run in the global environment:

 8. Append the "train" and "test" data sets
 9. Use regular expressions to select only those variables in the merged data set that contain the phrase "mean" in their name
 10. Subset the merged data set to select for those variables that contain the phrase "std" in their name